Balance, not revenge. This is what justice seeks.

 Before filing a personal injury lawsuit in Texas, consider the legal factors that could affect your case first.
 These will help you determine if and when to file a lawsuit, who to sue, and how to prepare a strong claim.

 Texas law typically gives you two years from the date of the injury to file a personal injury lawsuit.
-There are exceptions in cases involving minors or injuries caused by government entities, where special rules and deadlines may apply.
+However, the discovery rule may extend this period in cases where the injury could not have been reasonably discovered until later.
+There are also exceptions in cases involving minors or injuries caused by government entities, where special rules and deadlines may apply.
 Missing the deadline can result in losing the right to seek compensation, so it is important to act quickly.

 Identifying the responsible party is important.
 In personal injury cases, this may include: